madhanganesh/todopad/README.md

 4. Click on link icon is confusing esp i there is only one link

-5. Run google page insights - and fix the perf issues
+5. [Done] Run google page insights - and fix the perf issues

 6. [Done] Timezone issues... if I create in US, singapore date is used